 Most parking lots or driveways join to another surface, like a road or other areas of old asphalt, at some point.
 These transition areas require special attention to ensure that any butt joints do not interfere with water runoff.

 Your contractor should take care to ensure that these joins are discrete, creating a smooth flow that does not detract from the professional appearance of your paving.

 As a final touch, the roller truck comes in one last time to compact the transitions into a seamless finish.

 It probably comes as no surprise that installing asphalt is a complex and time-consuming process.
 It’s one that pays off in the long run though.

-Get in touch with Daley’s Superior Asphalt Manufacturing, Inc. for help and advice for your next asphalt driveway installation project.
+Get in touch with Daley’s Superior Asphalt Manufacturing, Inc., your paving company in West Texas, for help and advice for your next asphalt driveway installation project.